anamcilie/AirBeam2-air-monitor---Citizen-Science-Air-Quality/README_Project Goal.md

 and to visualize the data, communicating the results through visual tools and dashboards.

-Citation: Ilie A.M.C. et al., 2022.
-Air Pollution Exposure Assessment at Schools and Playgrounds in Williamsburg Brooklyn NYC, with a view to developing a set of policy solutions.
-Journal of Environmental Studies and Sciences - Springer.
-DOI: 10.1007/s13412-022-00777-7
+Citation: Ilie, A.M.C., McCarthy, N., Velasquez, L. et al. Air pollution exposure assessment at schools and playgrounds in Williamsburg Brooklyn NYC, with a view to developing a set of policy solutions.
+J Environ Stud Sci (2022). https://doi.org/10.1007/s13412-022-00777-7